JDonnellyCodeInstitute/text-based-adventure/README.md

+BUG: UNFIXABLE BY ME// Occassionally an error will come through when the run is started, API related, the console will say 'wait thirty seconds and run it again'.
+Possible an issue on the Google API side, out of scope for this project to fix.
 BUG: FIXED// Call to adventure being called twice in case of restart with same character - Removed the redundant call to call_to_adventure in restart_game when restarting with the same character.
 Ensured intro() only calls call_to_adventure on new character creation.
 BUG: FIXED// NoneType exception occurring between the intro and call_to_adventure methods.
 Return of 'player' added to intro function
 BUG: FIXED// Bet maximum validation updated to ensure user can't bet if their gold is less than their minimum bet.